 A city of paradox, Ahmedabad is a juxtaposition of all opposites.
-On one side we find the Gujaratis who are famous throughout India as the master businessmen and on the other, we had Gandhiji with his Satyagraha and Non-violence.
-Materialistic attitude one hand and the spirituality of self-renunciation on the other, with all such diversities Ahmedabad is the best representative of the Indian culture and is also the seventh largest metropolis of India.
+On one side we find the Gujaratis who are famous throughout India as master businessmen and on the other, we had Gandhiji with his Satyagraha and non-violence.
+Materialistic attitude one hand and the spirituality of self-renunciation on the other.
+With all such diversities, Ahmedabad is the best representation of the Indian culture and is also the seventh largest metropolis of India.
 Ahmedabad has also been rated as the fastest growing city in India.

-Mahmud Begda, the grandson of Sultan Ahmed built a wall of 10km circumference consisting of twelve gates, 189 bastions, over 6,000 battlements to fortify the city from further invasions.
+Mahmud Begda, the grandson of Sultan Ahmed, built a wall of 10 km circumference consisting of twelve gates, 189 bastions and over 6,000 battlements to fortify the city from further invasions.
 Each of these twelve gates have wonderful carvings and calligraphy on them.
 Some of these gates also have balconies.
-During the Mughal period Ahmedabad was conquered by Samrat Akhbar, but the Mughal who left his imprints on this place is Shahjahan.
+During the Mughal period, Ahmedabad was conquered by Samrat Akbar, but the Mughal who left his imprints on this place is Shah Jahan.
 Moti Shahi Mahal in Shahibaug was sponsored by him.

-A place full of historical monuments and also all modern attractions like huge malls and movie halls, Hutheesing Jain Temple, Sidi Sayeed Masjid, Swaminarayan Temple, Jama Masjid, Mahudi Jain Temple, Akshardham, City Walls and the gates, Rani no Hajiro, Badshah no Hajiro, Jhulta Minara, Sarkhej Roza, Dada Harir Vav, The Adalaj Step well are some of the places tourists flock to visit.
-There a number of museums, natural eco-systems and forests like the Indora Natural Park and Kankaria Lake which are centers of attraction for the tourists.
+A place full of historical monuments and all modern attractions, like huge malls and movie halls, Hutheesing Jain Temple, Sidi Sayeed Masjid, Swaminarayan Temple, Jama Masjid, Mahudi Jain Temple, Akshardham, the city walls and the gates, Rani no Hajiro, Badshah no Hajiro, Jhulta Minara, Sarkhej Roza, Dada Harir Vav, Adalaj Stepwell, are some of the places tourists flock to visit.
+There a number of museums, natural ecosystems and forests, like the Indora Natural Park and Kankaria Lake, which are centres of attraction for the tourists.

 The total population of Ahmedabad is 4.5 million people.
-Ahmedabad, being a center for commerce, has a large population of Vanias (or traders), belonging to the Vaishnav Hinduism and Jainism sects.
+Ahmedabad, being a centre for commerce, has a large population of vanias (or traders), belonging to the Vaishnava Hinduism and Jainism sects.
 Also a major population of Parsis in India live here.
 There is also a small population of 300 Israeli Jews living in Ahmedabad.
 Muslims have always remained a significantly large community.
-Although Gujarati is the state language, Hindi is a commonly spoken language in business, education, government and in other spectas of daily life.
+Although Gujarati is the state language, Hindi is a commonly spoken language in business, education, government and in other sectors of daily life.